JDT Inc.

 How many pieces of content per month should we expect?

-Typical engagements produce 20–30 pieces a month across surfaces, batched for efficiency.
-Volume isn't the point — pillar coverage and consistency are.
+Typical engagements produce 20–30 pieces a month across formats, batched for efficiency.
+Volume isn't the point; coverage and consistency are.
 We'd rather ship 12 strong pieces than 60 weak ones.

 Do you use AI for the writing?

-We use AI to widen ideation and accelerate first drafts.
+We use AI to widen ideation and speed up first drafts.
 Every line that ships has been edited by a human.
 The output is content with editorial standards, not 'AI content.'

 How do you measure content performance?

-Against business pillars, not posts.
+Against business goals, not posts.
 Reach and engagement matter, but they're leading indicators.
-The lagging measures — pipeline contribution, brand search lift, audience depth — are what the work is judged on.
+The work is judged on pipeline contribution, brand search lift, and audience depth.

 Engage